 Abstract

-We show that and how paleomagnetic declinations from regional measurements or from the global magnetic field models (in spherical harmonics) can be used in rather unexpected way: to decode the space orientation of pyramids in Mesoamerica and China.
+We show how paleomagnetic declinations from regional measurements or from the global magnetic field models (in spherical harmonics) can be used in a rather unexpected way: to decode the space orientation of pyramids in Mesoamerica and China.
 The arguments are based on our own measurements in situ, on analysis of satellite images and on worldwide paleomagnetic data available to date for relevant time intervals are gathered and presented to claim that many pyramids and other important buildings in Mesoamerica (Olmécs, Maya) and in China (Xi’an and other areas) were oriented by means of a magnetic compass.

 Orientation of majority of Olmécs/Maya and Chinese pyramids with respect to south-north (cardinal) direction is not arbitrary, accidental, but intentional, done according to strict rules.
 The orientation is only approximately “south-north”; there is often significant deviation to east or west.
-We provide necessary minimum of historical data, we explain what is the Fuson hypothesis, how to determine astronomical azimuth from measurements by a compass, how to use Google Earth with satellite images, etc.
+We provide a necessary minimum of historical data, we explain the Fuson hypothesis, how to determine astronomical azimuth from measurements by a compass, how to use Google Earth with satellite images, etc.

-The crucial is the paleomagnetic declination, which is derived from global models in spherical harmonic expansions (Korte, Constable, Donadini…) as well as from the local data directly (e.g., Boehnel for Mexico).
-This data have limited precision, unfortunately only about 5 degrees till now, which represents the main obstacle and limiting factor to all our work.
+The paleomagnetic declination is crucial.
+It is derived from global models in spherical harmonic expansions (Korte, Constable, Donadini…) as well as from the local data directly (e.g., Boehnel for Mexico).
+This data has limited precision, unfortunately only about 5 degrees till now, which represents the main obstacle and limiting factor to all our work.

 We recall the Fuson hypothesis, stated nearly half a century ago, to explain the orientation of the pyramids and other important buildings in Mesoamerica (with respect to the cardinal, astronomically south-north direction).